Castle of Vinhais

 The Castle of Vinhais (Castelo de Vinhais) is a medieval castle located in the civil parish of Vinhais, municipality of Vinhais, Portuguese district of Bragança.

 Its close proximity to the Kingdom of Castile made it influenced by the local architecture.

 History

-Pre-historic
+Prehistoric

 Human occupation of the region dates back to prehistoric times.
 The early humans left behind numerous archaeological remains, including rock art, and the megalithic monuments (dolmens) and forts.

-Early History
+Early history

 Vinhais was originally a Galician settlement that was an occasional trade center.
 After the Romans entered Iberia the town was turned into a Galician-Roman fortress.
 Regarding the location of this primitive village, scholars are divided into three hypotheses: